John-V-P-L-Baia/AbouMe/README.md

-- 👋 Hi, I’m @Johnny1997
+- 👋 Hi, I’m João Vitor.
-- 👀 I’m interested in game coding.
+- 👀 I’m interested in game coding and data base manipulation.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python and Scrum management.
-- 📫 How to reach me: pellicoro7@gmail.com
+- 📫 How to reach me: pellicoro7@gmail.com.

+- I'm a engineer trying to learn the basics to work with tecnology.

 <!---
 Johnny1997/Johnny1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.